badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ---

 I have recently developed a [VSCode](https://code.visualstudio.com/) extension for Pharo.
+It uses the Language Server Protocol and the Debug Adapter Protocol.
+You can download it from [GitHub](https://github.com/badetitou/Pharo-LanguageServer)!
-It uses the Language Server Protocol and the Debug Adapter Protocol Here, I will present the Pharo implementation for the LSP part and how to extend it.
+Here, I will present the Pharo implementation for the LSP part and how to extend it.

 I first worked on the implementation of LSP in Pharo.